pnedev/comparePlus/readme.txt

     Colors used for comparison results are now configurable in Option menu (there is now no need to edit Compare.ini).
-    Compare to last save shortcut move to Alt+S Compare against SVN base shortcut move to Alt+B
+    Compare to last save shortcut move to Alt+S Compare against SVN base shortcut move to Alt+B Bookmark and Compare marker bugs resolved, thanks to Thell

 1.5.1
     New colors.
 Thanks to Mark Baines for the suggestions